mikeizbicki/american-shit/README.md

 ### Iraq/Afghanistan

+* As of 2015, the [Iraq Body Count](https://www.iraqbodycount.org/) has recorded more than 140,000 violent civilian deaths in Iraq as a result of the invasion.
+In an initial report covering the first two years of the war, the IBC reports that US air strikes caused the largest share of civilian casualties at 37%.
+Many analysts debate these numbers, saying they are either too small or too large.
+Wikipedia has a [pretty good summary](https://en.wikipedia.org/wiki/Casualties_of_the_Iraq_War) of the various body counts and their methodology.

 * In 2004, the US bombed a wedding party in Mukaradeeb, Iraq.
 42 civilians were killed.
 Again in 2008, the US bombed a wedding party in Deh Bala, Afghanistan.